 and facing a certain direction.

-Environment provides two kinds of methods.
+provides two kinds of methods.
 One set deals

-with the objects in the environment, such as numObjects (how many
+with the objects in the environment, such as numObjects

-objects are there?), allObjects (get me all the objects),
+(get me all the objects),

-isEmpty (is there an object at a particular location?), and
+(is there an object at a particular location?), and

-objectAt (get me the object at a particular location).
+(get me the object at a particular location).

-Environment also provides methods for navigating around the
+also provides methods for navigating around the

 environment; for example, a minnow at a particular location can ask the

-environment what location is to its north or south (getNeighbor),
+environment what location is to its north or south (getNeighbor

 or what direction it needs to go to get to another location

-(getDirection).
+).
 The exercises in this project will focus on

-using the getDirection, getNeighbor, and
+using the getDirection

-isEmpty methods.
+isEmpty

 Some of the classes in the Minnow project, including